Tom Hades: “I’m a child of new wave”

 Passion

-Tom is mostly driven by his passion.
+Tom Hades is mostly driven by his passion.
 Last year, his debut album The Missing Touch was released.
 The album emerged from a starting point of sixty tracks.
 Fifteen survived.
 This has to do with his own particular work-style: he always produces complete tracks which he puts to rest for a while.
 Finally, he listens to them again and then immediately deletes the ones that aren’t up to his standard.
 The Missing Touch was of course released on vinyl.
 “That’s where my roots are, my basis.”
 Besides this, vinyl is experiencing a revival, he recognizes.

 On the other hand: however much he liked to play with vinyl and sometimes still does, in the end he’s not negative about so-called ‘laptop-DJs’ who can do ‘look, no hands’ because their set is prerecorded.
 “It’s all about what and how you play, prerecorded or not.
 The tool you use to accomplish that, is completely uninteresting.
 Whatever!”
 Okay, there’s one exception: “With Guetta all that counts, is how loud the cash register rings!
 He hasn’t cared about the music and the passion in a long time!”